online-url-wtn-market/url-wtn-market/README.md

 As a vendor, the most important thing is a fair playing field and clear feedback.
 WTN’s marketplace delivers:
 - **Reputation system:** Rankings and verified sales history mean buyers trust established vendors.
 - **Automation:** Options like the Autoshop let you sell digital goods instantly—no more waiting around.
-- **Referral program:** Bring in new users, get rewards, build your customer base—all inside @we the north@.

 Platform rules prioritize safety: no doxxing, weapons, terrorism, or third-party messaging.
 Every deal goes through escrow except instant shop digital goods.